fernandonr189/gogdl-cli/README.md

 I started this project because I don't like the idea of too many Electron-based apps on my system.
 I really like Heroic Games Launcher and love playing on Linux, so I decided to build my own tool in Rust.

-The tool is now functional for downloading, configuring, and running games.
-It features an interactive CLI that makes it easy to browse your library, manage game settings, and launch games - while also providing direct CLI commands for scripting.
+The tool is now functional for downloading, configuring, running games, and managing cloud saves.
+It features an interactive CLI that makes it easy to browse your library, manage game settings, launch games, and download cloud saves - while also providing direct CLI commands for scripting.

 ## Features